cogent3/cogent3/doc/examples/query_ensembl.rst

 Specifying a Host and Account
 -----------------------------

 So the first step is to specify what host and account are to be used.
-On my lab's machines, I have set an environment variable with the username and password for our local installation of the Ensembl_ MySQL databases, e.g. ``ENSEMBL_ACCOUNT="username password"``.
+On my lab's machines, I have set an environment variable with the username and password for our local installation of the Ensembl_ MySQL databases, e.g. ``ENSEMBL_ACCOUNT="host username password"``.
 So I'll check for that (since the documentation runs much quicker when this is true) and if it's absent, we just set ``account=None`` and the account used defaults to the UK Ensembl_ service.
 I also define which release of ensembl we'll use in one place to allow easier updating of this documentation.

 .. doctest::

     >>> import os
-    >>> Release = 67
+    >>> Release = 76
     >>> from cogent.db.ensembl import HostAccount
     >>> if 'ENSEMBL_ACCOUNT' in os.environ:
     ...     host, username, password = os.environ['ENSEMBL_ACCOUNT'].split()